wp-plugins/squirrly-seo/readme.txt

 * Added the traffic date information in Squirrly SEO Analytics
 * Fixed the Favicon issue for PNG images

-== Upgrade Notice ==
-= 3.4.4 =
-3.4.4 is an inportant update.
-We fixed the SEO for Home Page, added Google language identification, latest updates for Open graph, improved the Woocommerce shop SEO.
-We do not offer support for lower versions od Squirrly SEO

 == Credits ==
 Florin Muresan - CEO at Squirrly
 Calin Vingan - CTO at Squirrly